The REACH (Race, Ethnicity and Cultural Heritage) Network

 - To help establish a programme of activities and events to celebrate our shared cultures and history and learn about those different to our own, respecting and appreciating diversity within the Trust.

-- To establish links with other NHS Black, Asian and Minority Ethnic networks and like-minded organisations with common aims.
+- To establish links with other NHS Black, Asian and ethnic global majority networks and like-minded organisations with common aims.